teyc/ConsultingKit/Training/Docker-Windows/README.md

 ## Exercise 1, setting up a web application

+      # builds an 'image' called 'hello-web' that we can spin up
       docker build --tag hello-web --file .\Dockerfile-web .

+      # list the images that are cached on the local computer
+      docker image ls

+      # spins up the 'hello-web' image in a 'container'
       docker run --publish 18080:80 --detach --rm --isolation process --name web.my.local hello-web

+      # lists running containers
+      docker ps

       start http://localhost:18080/